david-drew/OpenVINO-Custom-Layers/2019.r2.0/ReadMe.Windows.2019.r2.md

 # OpenVINO 2019 R2 Custom Layer Implementation Tutorial for Windows*
 **Note:** This tutorial has been tested and confirmed on Microsoft Windows 10® using the Intel® Distribution of OpenVINO™ toolkit 2019 R2.0.
 Using this tutorial with any other versions may not work correctly.

+You must be logged in to your Windows system as Administrator to successfully follow the steps in this tutorial.

 # Introduction

 This tutorial outlines the steps for implementing custom layers on Windows 10 and provides examples using the Intel® Distribution of OpenVINO™ toolkit.
 To show the basic steps that apply to all custom layers, a simple custom layer performing the hyperbolic cosine function (*cosh*) will be used to illustrate: